TRT Global - Strait Talk: Strained Turkey-NATO ties continue after a controversial military drill in Norway

 Strait Talk: Strained Turkey-NATO ties continue after a controversial military drill in Norway

 Turkey was a crucial NATO ally throughout the Cold War.
 And even after the demise of the Soviet Union, it participated in almost every significant operation that the alliance was involved in - from peacekeeping operations in the Balkans to the war in Afghanistan.
 But fractures were exposed during the war in Syria.
-Turkey says NATO is to blame for fraying ties.
-Omer Kablan reports Watch more of the Strait Talk here trt.world/straittalk Strait Talk brings you the much-needed context to stories that are changing the world around us.
+Omer Kablan reports.
+Strait Talk brings you the much-needed context to stories that are changing the world around us.
 It airs every Friday at 20:30 GMT on TRT World.
 Subscribe to Strait Talk YouTube Channel: http://trt.world/StraitTalk Livestream: http://trt.world/ytlive Facebook: http://trt.world/facebook Twitter: http://trt.world/twitter Instagram: http://trt.world/instagram Visit our website: http://trt.world

 Strait Talk: Strained Turkey-NATO ties continue after a controversial military drill in Norway